If you're new to the world of model trains and wondering which of the best train sets is the one for you, knowing the scale that you want is a must.

-G Scale – Sometimes referred to as garden scale, these trains are some of the largest reproductions.
-The G comes from the German word for big, “groβ.”
+Sometimes referred to as garden scale, these trains are some of the largest reproductions.
 The scale is 1:22.5 but they can range up to 1:29.
 They are referred to as garden scale because many people opt to use them outside due to their large size.
 At about 8 inches tall, their equipment doesn't fit well inside most homes and many hobbyists enjoy planning their landscaping around their train and track anyway.
 G-scale trains typically run on a 45mm gauge track.

-O Scale – These trains are 1:48 scale and run on 31.8 mm gauge tracks.
+These trains are 1:48 scale and run on 31.8 mm gauge tracks.
 They are noticeably smaller than G-scale trains but still look large to many hobbyists, who usually opt for smaller models.
 The O-scale trains were once very popular, especially for children, so many of the antique model trains you see are this size.
-Also, this is still regarded as a great size for children.
+The O-scale is still regarded as a great size for children.

 There are also less common sizes in between those main categories, including the T scale, which has only been on sale since 2008.
 Those trains are 1:480 scale, which means individual cars are not even as long as an average index finger.